Pyrrha-Foundation/pyrrha-coin/doc/ancestorHash.md

  * First line:  By zeroing the least significant set bit, the height jumps backwards by a variable and exponentially increasing amount.
 Additionally, ancestors of ancestors (recursively) of arbitrary blocks "funnel" to the same ancestor set.
 This allows light clients to only keep the headers of a very few old blocks, yet still have the entire ancestor tree.

  * Second line: If the block height is odd, the algorithm in the first line produces the previous block as the ancestor.
 This is redundant with the prevBlockHash field.
 So instead, a linear ancestor is chosen with a nontrivial, but humanly useful backwards hop amount.
-In this case, 5040 blocks is 1 week of Nexa's 2 minute average block interval.
+In this case, 5040 blocks is 1 week of Pyrrha's 2 minute average block interval.

 These two different hop algorithms allow code to go backwards by either linear or exponential hops.
 If the code is "at" a block with an undesirable hop algorithm, just follow the hashPrevBlock pointer to get to a block with the desired algorithm.